The CFO Role in Digital Transformation: Leader of the Pack

-Likewise, keep in mind the lower materiality thresholds during the audit will likely lead to incremental testing being performed.
-This even includes testing of areas that weren’t previously touched as part of the parent entity audit due to immateriality.
+Likewise, keep in mind that lower materiality thresholds during the audit will likely lead to incremental testing being performed.
+This even includes testing areas that weren't previously touched as part of the parent entity audit due to immateriality.

 Documentation Over Significant Judgments

 When an audit of the carve-out entity is required, management shouldn't skimp on the documentation around key judgments made in preparing the carve-out entity financial statements.
 In fact, the more robust, the better.